 Categories

 Pismo Beach Building & Planning Department – My Experience

-We have purchased a lovely vacant lot in the seaside town of Pismo Beach, CA. and hope to build a home.
-Hope, the key word.
-2 years and counting into the process, plenty of curveballs and surprises.
+In 2020 we purchased a lovely vacant lot in the seaside town of Pismo Beach, CA. and started to build a home.
+4 years and counting into the process, plenty of curveballs and surprises.
+Lots of lessons learned.
+We have cleared the city planning commission now with 2 separate designs.
+We may yet build.

+Categories